ArtistScope develops software that protects the integrity of images displayed on the web and in other electronic media.

 With the growing importance of e-commerce transactions and the ongoing

-need to ensure the artistic integrity of images, it is essential that
+need to ensure the artistic integrity of images and other media, it is essential that

 or in collage material.

 Some creators have found their images incorporated into corporate logos with only

 minimal alteration.
 Some have found their artworks advertised online